fingerskier/manthra/README.md

 # Manthra

+How you get there's the worthier part.
+  Shepherd Book

 Never doubt that a small group of thoughtful, committed citizens can change the world;
 indeed, it's the only thing that ever has.
   Margaret Mead